 Have you ever wondered why this statement is shown in every book?
 It’s for the customs people who lurk at every international border.
 When a book, or especially a shipment of books, crosses a border or enters a port, an official is supposed to check where the book was printed.
 The first printing of Book Design Made Simple was done by Friesens in Canada, and then most of the copies were shipped to the United States.
 At right is the book that was on top of the pallet that arrived at my house in the U.S.

 As to the printing number (“First printing”), you simply include that for your own information.
 If you see your book at a yard sale (heaven forbid!) in twenty years, you’ll look inside right away and see what printing it was and infer when it was originally purchased.
 Other users might want to see how many printings the book has been through, too; a best seller could go through a dozen printings in a short period of time, and that’s an interesting tidbit.
 And if the book ever becomes a collector’s item, the printing number will affect its value.

 Some big publishers use a string of nonsensical-looking numbers to indicate the printing number and also the year—something like this:

-The far left number indicates first printing, and the far right number indicates 2018.
-As the printings go up, the outside number(s) are deleted, so that the third printing in 2020 would show “3” on the left edge and “20” on the right edge.
+The far left number indicates first printing, and the far right number indicates 2022.
+As the printings go up, the outside number(s) are deleted, so that the third printing, if it happens in 2024, would show “3” on the left edge and “24” on the right edge.
 In the olden days (before desktop publishing), it was easy for the prepress person to physically delete the outer numbers without requiring any new typesetting.
 This scheme is interesting but too complicated for your purposes.
-Just stick with “First printing, 2018” and add the month if you like.
+Just stick with “First printing, 2022” and add the month if you like.

 If you are using only POD printing, don’t bother with the printing number at all.